PenTestical/dns_lookup/README.md

 # dns_lookup

-This is a small one-liner to get the hostnames within a domain, reverse the IPs and clear unnecessary output from your screen.
+This is a bash one-liner to get the hostnames within a domain, reverse the IPs and clear unnecessary output from your screen.